LenaTevar/LNU-Kurser/README.md

 # LNU-Kurser
 Courses from LinneUniversitetet faculty of Computer Science.
+Please be careful to **not** copy-paste, use this repo as reference.

+Did I help you and want to give back?
+Buy me a coffee!!!

+[![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L3L8118YI)
 # Open to Pull Requests :exclamation::grey_exclamation::exclamation::grey_exclamation::exclamation::grey_exclamation:
 Did  you use this repo to study?
 Then add some extra files of your own!
 Keep this repo updated!
 If you don't know/want to make a PR, send me your old exercises to ht222fd@student.lnu.se or find me in Slack (you know which).

-# Overview
-Please be careful to **not** copy-paste, use this repo as reference.

-Did I help you and want to give back?
-Buy me a coffee!!!

-[![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L3L8118YI)

 ## DV courses: 90hp
 * [2DV513](https://github.com/LenaTevar/LNU-Kurser/tree/master/Kurser/2dv513%20-%20DB)  ✔️ ❤️Database Theory